Lagina: Excavations

 The site of Lagina was often visited by travellers in the eighteenth and nineteenth centuries.
 The British archaeologist Charles Thomas Newton found over thirty inscriptions and nine decorated frieze blocks at the site in 1856.
 His publications brought European scholarly attention to Lagina.

 Authorised excavations began at Lagina in 1891 under the direction of Osman Hamdi Bey.
 The archaeological research conducted in Lagina is historically significant in that it was the first authorised excavation to have been done by a Turkish scientific team.

 In 1993, excavation and restoration work was resumed under the guidance of the Muğla Museum, by an international team advised by Professor Ahmet Tırpan.

 In 2020, the ancient columns of the Hecate temple were re-erected following extensive restoration and excavation at the site.
 The head of excavation at the temple, Professor Bilal Sögüt, noted that visitors could now see where the columns would have stood 2050 years ago when the temple was a place of worship to the goddess Hecate.
 The columns were built in the Corinthian order, with 8 columns on the shorter sides of the temple, and 11 on the longer sides.
 An inscription on the entrance gate indicate that Emperor Augustus financially supported the Sanctuary of Hecate.

+Friezes

 The friezes of the Hecate sanctuary are displayed in the Istanbul Archaeology Museums.
 Four different themes are depicted in these friezes.
-These are, on the eastern frieze, scenes from the life of Zeus; on the western frieze, a battle between gods and giants; on the southern frieze, a gathering of Carian gods; and on the northern frieze, a battle of Amazons.
+These are, on the eastern frieze, scenes from the life of Zeus; on the western frieze, a battle between gods and Gigantes; on the southern frieze, a gathering of Carian gods; and on the northern frieze, a battle of Amazons.